Back to School – Seven Virtues for Purpose, Performance, and Productivity

 4 – Plan a Digital Detox Day

-Taking a real break from Social Media, especially those funny videos on Insta isn’t easy unless you have a plan on where you can hide your phone for 24 hours.
+Taking a real break from social media and hilarious videos on Instagram is easy if you have a plan for where you can hide your phone for 24 hours.
 You might be a parent and need to be reachable for your children.
-Using my uncle’s strategy to have an elementary mobile phone to remain reachable over the weekend for essential clients and family can pay off.
-Alternatively, you can try to apply willpower (just kidding).
+My uncle’s strategy to have an elementary mobile phone remain reachable over the weekend for essential clients and family can pay off.
+Alternatively, you can apply willpower (just kidding).
 Turn on the “Radio GaGa” and listen to unexpected songs, hear the news without images, and enjoy that wonderful feeling.

 5 – Weekly Practices You Can Do Anywhere